Towards a Centre

-Together with a leading asset management company we build a central data hub.
-It optimises data flows to automatically inform fund managers, risk controllers, investors and regulators.
+Together with an asset management company we build a data hub as single point of truth.
+This data warehouse turns data into well-structured information and automatically informs fund managers, risk controllers, investors and regulators.

 Asset management companies, like all data-enabled organisations, face the challenge of handling ever larger, more complex and dynamic data.
 Storing that information in different repositories poses at least five problems: Specific information is harder to find, inaccessible to certain stakeholders, stored in incompatible formats, prone to being incoherently updated and sometimes even contradictory.